MilanCiric/mc01ds/README.md

 5. ## Hash Tables (Chainned, Scattered, OpenScattered)

+In computing, a hash table (hash map) is a data structure that implements an associative array abstract data type, a structure that can map keys to values.
+A hash table uses a hash function to compute an index, also called a hash code, into an array of buckets or slots, from which the desired value can be found.
+Ideally, the hash function will assign each key to a unique bucket, but most hash table designs employ an imperfect hash function, which might cause hash collisions where the hash function generates the same index for more than one key.
+Such collisions are always accommodated in some way.
 Hash tables are simply lookup table where we have pair of key|value.
 Simple idea is to make a table where can be inserted some objects (in basic solution), and in an advanced solution to be put more then we have location, making synonyms with the same key in single linked lists of records.
 Classes that solve this problem are:

 - **HashObj\<T,R\> class** - basic auxilary class for hash object where it's remembered key and value information.
 Functions of this class are: